TouK/nussknacker/docs/installation_configuration_guide/ModelConfiguration.md

 ## ClassPath configuration

-Nussknacker looks for components and various extensions in jars on the Model classpath, see an [example here](https://github.com/TouK/nussknacker/blob/staging/nussknacker-dist/src/universal/conf/application.conf).
+Nussknacker looks for components and various extensions in jars on the Model classpath, default config [example here](https://github.com/TouK/nussknacker/blob/staging/nussknacker-dist/src/universal/conf/application.conf) to see where classpath can be configured.

 By default, the following configuration is used:
 ```